Skip to content

 3. Histologically confirmed diagnosis of neuroendocrine tumor.

 4. Progressive disease documented by anatomic imaging and/or presence of new lesions on somatostatin receptor imaging assessed by comparable studies.
-In the opinion of the investigator, patients with no progression on imaging may still be considered eligible in presence of carcinoid symptoms refractory to treatment with somatostatin receptor analogues.
+In the opinion of the investigator, patients with no progression on imaging may still be considered eligible in presence of carcinoid symptoms refractory to treatment with somatostatin receptor analogues or functional Pheochromocytoma/Paraganglioma symptoms that are not well controlled with current medical treatment.

 5. 18F-FDG PET/CT whole-body imaging within 26 weeks of enrolment.